chrisdecker/CSC220/Assignment_07/exercises.rst

     interface?
 Explain how to register a listener object and how to implement a listener interface.

+    The listener must be the right interface because the code that calls the methods in the listener calls certain names.
+If you somehow put a ``MouseMotionListener`` where an ``ActionEvent`` should be, the event engine would attempt to call ``actionPerformed`` method of the ``MouseMotionListener``,
+    which will fail.

+    You can register a listener with the appropriate register method for the listener's interface.
+For example, ``addActionListener`` for ``ActionListener``s.

+    Creating an action listener requires implementing the correct interface with a concrete class, whihc can be done as an outer class, and inner class, or an anonymous class.

 3. Can a source have multiple listeners?
 Can a listener listen on multiple sources?
 Can a source be a listener for itself?